BICH 464: Bacteriophage Genomics – 3 credit hours

-BICH 464: Bacteriophage Genomics has actually been in operation for almost 20 years now.
-Throughout its existence it has been supported by the National Science Foundation.
-The general idea is to offer TAMU life science majors an opportunity to learn about modern genomics by a hands-on experience while doing a real research project in which they annotate a new phage genome.
+Bacteriophage Genomics has actually been in operation for over 20 years now.
+Throughout most of its existence it has been supported by the National Science Foundation.
+The general idea is to offer TAMU life science majors an opportunity to learn about modern genomics by real hands-on research experience in which they annotate a new phage genome.
 What does “annotate” mean?
 Well, when you first get your genome, it will be just a long string of the four DNA bases (A, G, C, and T), probably 50,000 to 250,000 bases in length.

 When you are finished at the end of the semester, you will have identified all of the phage’s genes that code for proteins and functional RNA’s, and many accessory features as well.
 These features will be annotated on the phage DNA sequence, which makes the genome record useful to other researchers.